NikhithaMara/AstroShop-DevOps-Project-for-an-Astronomy-E-Commerce-Platform/README.md

 This project contains multiple microservices organized within a single GitHub repository, with each microservice in its own folder.
 * 📖 Reviewed the documentation in each microservice’s folder to understand how to build and run the service.
 * 🖥️ Initially built and ran each microservice on an EC2 instance to verify functionality.
-* 🛠️ Since the microservices are developed using different languages—Java, Python, and Go—I created customized Dockerfiles for each service based on their specific requirements.
+* 🛠️ Since the microservices are developed using different languages Java, Python, and Go.
+I created customized Dockerfiles for each service based on their specific requirements.
 * This approach ensured all microservices are properly containerized and run smoothly in their respective environments.

 ### 🎨 Design Questions I Got When I Started